National emblem of Timor-Leste: Indonesian occupation (1975–1999)

-Indonesia invaded East Timor on 7 December 1975, established a puppet government and annexed it the following year as its 27th province of Timor Timur.
+Indonesia invaded East Timor on 7 December 1975, established a provisional government, and annexed it the following year under the name Timor Timur as Indonesia's 27th province.

-The province of Timor Timur had its own emblem which remained in use until Indonesia rescinded its annexation in 1999.
-The emblem, in the Indonesian heraldic style, consisted of a golden shield containing wreaths of wheat and cotton enclosing a blue roundel containing a stylised traditional Timorese holy house (Uma Lulik).
+The province of Timor Timur had its own emblem, which remained in use until Indonesia rescinded its annexation in 1999.
+The emblem, in the Indonesian heraldic style, consisted of a golden shield containing wreaths of wheat and cotton enclosing a blue roundel containing a stylised traditional Timorese holy house (uma lulik).
 This was surmounted by a blue shield depicting a gold star representing the faith in one God.
-Below the blue shield followed a red banner with the motto "Houri Otas, Houri Wain, Oan Timor Asswa'in" in Tetum translated as "From the ages past, from today, we are Timorese warriors.
+Below the blue shield followed a red banner with the motto "Houri Otas, Houri Wain, Oan Timor Asswa'in" in Tetum translated as "From the ages past, from today, we are Timorese warriors".
 Below the roundel appeared a golden traditional Timorese headdress (Kaibauk) bearing the inscription "Timor Timur".